Understanding Hotel Policies for Minors in the UK

 Can a 16 year old stay in a hotel alone in the UK?

-Generally, no. Most traditional hotels in the UK require guests to be at least 18 due to legal and insurance reasons.
-However, Youth Hostels Association (YHA) properties and some independent hostels accept unaccompanied guests aged 16 and above.
+Usually, no. Traditional hotels require guests to be 18.
+However, Youth Hostels Association (YHA) properties and some independent hostels accept unaccompanied 16-year-olds.

 What are the general hotel policies regarding minors checking in alone?